KenielYao/Data-Analysis-Code-Samples/README.md

 spam_classification: Imputing missing data and classifying spam with knn regression and classification, and logistic classification

-topic_model_exploration: exploring the capabilities of the text2vec package in R
+topic_model_exploration: Exploring the capabilities of the text2vec package in R